-- The Coconut Effect: Ironically, in a major sense-of-humour failure, Monty Python founder Eric Idle threatened to sue an independent film-maker who used the "that's not a horse - you're using coconuts!" gag, claiming he had originated it for Monty Python And The Holy Grail.
-Saner counsel prevailed, when it was pointed out to him exactly how old the gag was, and that (for instance) a radio comedy show Idle himself had written for had used this gag way back in the 1960's - ten years before the Holy Grail movie.
-And the BBC radio comedy archives preserved older examples still...
+- The Coconut Effect: Ironically, in a major sense-of-humour failure, Idle threatened to sue an independent film-maker who used the "That's not a horse - you're using coconuts!" gag, claiming he had originated it for Monty Python and the Holy Grail.
+Saner counsel prevailed when it was pointed out to him exactly how old the gag was, and that (for instance) a radio comedy show Idle himself had written for had used this gag way back in the 1960s - ten years before Holy Grail.
+And the BBC radio comedy archives preserved older examples still....

 - He Also Did: Idle has written a lot of songs and even sang the opening and closing theme of the British sitcom One Foot in the Grave.

-- Pep Talk Song: He has written a lot of cheery songs, of which "Always Look On The Bright Side Of Life" is the most famous.
+- Pep-Talk Song: He has written a lot of subversively cheery songs, of which "Always Look On The Bright Side Of Life" is the most famous.

 - Punny Name: Exaggerated for humor in Monty Python's "Travel Agent" sketch, where Eric Idle plays an eccentric man named "Smoketoomuch".
 He's completely oblivious to the fact that his name is a pun, apparently believing it to be a perfectly normal name.
 Even after the travel agent makes the Obligatory Joke, "Well, you'd better cut down a little!", he claims that it's the first time he's heard anyone joke about his name.

-- The Something Song: "The Galaxy Song", "Penis Song" and "Sperm Song" from Monty Python's The Meaning of Life were written by him.
+- The Something Song: "The Galaxy Song" and "Penis Song" from Monty Python's The Meaning of Life were written by him.